astronomer/astro-sdk/README.md

         CASE WHEN purchase_count IS NULL THEN 0 ELSE 1 END AS recent_purchase
         FROM orders c LEFT OUTER JOIN customers p ON c.customer_id = p.customer_id
 ```

+One huge benefit of putting all metadata into a frontmatter block is that all of your SQL is still valid SQL that can run
+outside of the context of Airflow.
+If you wish to develop your SQL locally, comment out the frontmatter block and made edits.

 ```sql
 -- ---